quyuyi/easy-parking/README.md

 2. Run `npm install .` to install all the necessary packages.
 3. Populate the database: Run `npm run migration`.
 If you see any errors, just ignore them.
 4. Run `npm run start` to start the application.
 5. Go to `localhost:3000` to access the application.
+For https version, go to `https://localhost:8443`.
 6. Enjoy.